1895 Georgia Bulldogs football team

-The 1895 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1895 Southern Intercollegiate Athletic Association football season.
+The 1895 Georgia Bulldogs football team represented the University of Georgia during the 1895 Southern Intercollegiate Athletic Association football season.
 The Bulldogs competed as a member of the Southern Intercollegiate Athletic Association (SIAA) and completed the season with a 3–4 record, Georgia's first losing season.
 Georgia lost twice to North Carolina, and played Alabama for the first time.

 Before the season

 Georgia's entire student body consisted of 126 students.
 This was Georgia's first year in the Southern Intercollegiate Athletic Association (SIAA), a conference that it founded along with Alabama, Auburn, Georgia Tech, North Carolina and Vanderbilt.

 This was the Georgia Bulldogs' first season under the guidance of head coach Pop Warner.
 Warner was hired at a salary of $34 per week.
 While at Georgia, Warner also served as a co-coach at Iowa State.